 - using the first letter of the word to help.

-The Science of Reading research has found that these strategies may not be needed to help children become fluent readers.
+Research into the science of reading indicates these strategies may not be needed to help children become fluent readers.

 “Reading is not a guessing game.
-Effective readers use their phonics knowledge to break down words to read.” – Clare Wood (Literacy Specialist)
+Effective readers use their phonics knowledge to break down words to read.”
+Wood explains.

-That’s not to say that teachers shouldn’t provide helpful strategies to help a child during reading if they get stuck on a word – we recently worked with Clare to create these Science of Reading Decoding Strategy Bookmarks.
-These bookmarks provide strategies that relate to decoding the word – rather than using other parts of the book to guess the word.
+That’s not to say that teachers shouldn’t provide helpful strategies to help a child during reading if they get stuck on a word.
+We worked with Wood to create these Science of Reading Decoding Strategy Bookmarks that focus on decoding a word, rather than using other parts of a book to figure out a word.

-Letters taught in isolation take too long and is not an effective way to build the segmenting and blending skills needed for fluency later.
+Teaching letters in isolation — everything A one week, everything B the next — is not an effective way to build the segmenting and blending skills needed for fluency later on.
 Effective instruction uses sets of letters to build words from the beginning.

-To break this down even further, Clare explains why you may want to review your sight word teaching methods through the Science of Reading research…
+To break this down even further, Wood explains why you may want to review your sight word teaching methods through the lens of science of reading research.

-“We do not learn whole words; we learn the letters and letter strings that correspond to our speech sounds.
-If the words on high-frequency lists were taught through the scope and sequence, students would be able to read far more words than the first hundred words by the end of their first year.” –Clare Wood (Literacy Specialist)
+“We do not learn whole words,” she notes.
+“We learn the letters and letter strings that correspond to our speech sounds.
+If the words on high-frequency lists were taught through the scope and sequence, students would be able to read far more words than the first hundred words by the end of their first year.”